Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Alignment with Traffic Engineering Principles:**

 The agent's learned policy shows substantial alignment with established traffic engineering practices.
-Queue-based phase extension (Continue when major queue >15 vehicles), phase cycling discipline (Next action dominates at 79.6% of samples), and bus priority activation (Skip2P1 when bus waiting >18s) mirror actuated control logic.
+Queue-based phase extension (Continue when major queue >15 vehicles, accounting for 80.8% of actions), regular phase cycling (Next action at 17.0%), and bus priority activation (Skip2P1 when bus waiting >18s, used 2.3% of the time) mirror actuated control logic.
 This alignment suggests the agent learned genuine traffic management knowledge rather than exploiting simulation artifacts.

 The VIPER tree comparison with domain expert heuristics reveals the agent implicitly learned minimum green time respect, demand-based phase extension, and appropriate phase sequencing.
 These behaviors were not explicitly programmed but